echeran/icu/docs/site/setup/git.md

+# Setup: Local tooling configs for git and Github

-# Setup: git difftool & mergetool
+## git difftool & mergetool

 The `git diff` command prints changes to stdout, normally to the terminal screen.